itgfirm/safe-food/README.md

 At the end of each day, work was presented to the Product Owner.
 The Product Owner validated that each acceptance criteria was met.
 Any items outside of scope of the stories or acceptance criteria were added to the backlog.
 Also, our Team discussed what worked and what didn’t during the day enabling the Scrum Master to resolve issues through continual process improvement that increased velocity to meet our tight deadline.
 Upon completion of the safeFood project we held a meeting to discuss lessons learned.

-As demonstrated in the provided Attachment E (INSERT URL), our safeFood app meets all criteria required for Pool 2.
+As demonstrated in the provided [Attachment E](https://github.com/itgfirm/safe-food/raw/master/Evidence/Attachment%20E%20Approach%20Criteria%20Evidence_ITG.xlsx), our safeFood app meets all criteria required for Pool 2.
 Our application represents the confluence of ITG’s highly experienced team, proven Agile Scrum practices, DevOps, tools experience, and federal standards.